xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

    * {% link "Configuring the Product reviews addon" ref_45EGhRet %}
    * [Product reviews: Multivendor-specific configuration](#product-reviews--multivendor-specific-configuration)

-The administrator also has control over the email notifications pertaining to vendor ratings and can manage them via the
+The administrator also has control over the email notifications pertaining to vendor ratings and can manage them via the Email notifications section (**Store setup** > **Email notifications**).

-used to notify customers that they can rate their order

 The store administrator can view and manage vendor ratings via the Vendor ratings section (**Users** > **Vendor ratings**):
 ![xc5_vendor_ratings_in_admin.png]({{site.baseurl}}/attachments/ref_7neRIOVI/xc5_vendor_ratings_in_admin.png)